Deja Vu in Plots: Leveraging Cross-Session Evidence with Retrieval-Augmented LLMs for Live Streaming Risk Assessment: Introduction

 Building on this idea, we propose a \textbf{C}ross-\textbf{S}ession E\textbf{V}idence-\textbf{A}ware \textbf{R}etrieval-Augmented Detector~(abbr. \textbf{CS-VAR}) for live streaming risk assessment.
 In CS-VAR, a domain-specific small model acts as a front-end, providing the LLM reasoning with both key patches and the basis embeddings for cross-session retrieval.
 In turn, the LLM's retrieval-augmented reasoning is distilled back into the small model, empowering it to perform fast, independent inference and meet the demanding timeliness of real-time risk detection.
 Through this design, CS-VAR unifies local behavioral cues with cross-session patterns into coherent reasoning chains, combining fine-grained interpretability with scalability for industrial deployment.

 Extensive offline and online evaluations confirm that CS-VAR not only achieves state-of-the-art performance but also generates patch-level signals that support actionable moderation.
-Since November 2025, it has been deployed on a major live streaming platform for large-scale risk assessment.
 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*,topsep=5pt] \item We present, to the best of our knowledge, the first framework that leverages LLMs for session-level risk assessment in live streaming, where recurring cross-session routines make structured reasoning particularly effective. \item We propose CS-VAR, which retrieves cross-session evidence to support LLM reasoning and distills the resulting multi-granularity judgments into a lightweight model, achieving both cross-session awareness and real-time efficiency. \item Extensive offline experiments and large-scale deployment on a major live streaming platform confirm that CS-VAR delivers state-of-the-art performance and provides interpretable, patch-level cues that enhance actionable content moderation. \end{itemize}